-This is a one-year program leading to a certificate for those students for whom an associate or baccalaureate degree is not an immediate goal.
-Students can later, if they wish, use this program as a basis for meeting the requirements of a degree program.
-Students develop a course of study, in conjunction with an adviser, on a form provided by the Registrar's Office.
+This is a one-year program leading to a certificate for those students whose immediate goal is not an associate or baccalaureate degree.
+If they wish, students can later use this program as a basis for meeting the requirements of a degree program.
+Students develop a course of study in conjunction with an adviser using a form provided by the Registrar's Office.
 The area of concentration emphasizes a specific area of interest or professional development.
 The student, with the approval of the adviser, chooses courses from either a single discipline or a combination of disciplines.
 The student uses courses from one or more disciplines as cognates to support the area of concentration.
 Students must obtain a grade of "C" (2.00) or better in the area of concentration in order to graduate.